pacciu/salestaxes/README.md

 paid.
 The rounding rules for sales tax are that for a tax rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax.

-This application builds a receipt details with shopping baskets respecting the above contraints.
+This application builds a receipt with shopping baskets respecting the above constraints.

 # salestaxes test file